 Good evening lovelies,

 As I’m sure some of you are aware, I am currently on vacation to scatter my late father’s ashes.
-While we are here, the family knew that in an odd way, Cornwall would probably allow us to reconnect, to heal, and to redefine ourselves after our loss.
+While we are here, the family knew that oddly, Cornwall would probably allow us to reconnect, heal, and redefine ourselves after our loss.
 We haven’t changed that much, but we are a family of four now, not a family of five.
 Though my Dad has gone, somehow, Wolfie now has an even bigger slice.
 Sort of an added share of responsibilities.

 “How do you cope, with losing your Mum?”
 I urged Wolfie.
 He was taken aback.

 We sat in the restaurant beer garden and watched the lighthouse illuminate the sea whilst my mother and brother fished in the waters below,.
 Up above, Mars flickered in the night sky.

 “I just try to do her proud,” he said.
 I shrugged, it seemed simple enough.